microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp01 - HelloWorld/README.md

     Console.WriteLine("Hello, Universe!");

-Here, we simply call the `WriteLin`e method from the `Console` class that resides in the `System` namespace.
+Here, we simply call the `WriteLine` method from the `Console` class that resides in the `System` namespace.

+It will print the `string` we provide as parameter to the console.

 > We are able to call methods without instantiating an object of the
 > class first because this is a static method.